A Children’s Theatre Company Original Production

 Meanwhile, back at the store, Corduroy searches the toiletries department for his button.
 He spots the button on top of a giant toilet paper tower.
 He is determined to climb this toiletry Mt.
 Everest, but slips and slides all over.
 Soon, there is shaving cream, baby powder, bubbles, and toilet paper everywhere!
 From atop the tower, Corduroy finds his button, but the baby powder makes him sneeze and he throws the button off-stage.
 He climbs down and runs after the button, trailing toilet paper behind him.

-The Night Watchman, entering, is certain that this time he has found the perpetrator of the mess and follows the toilet paper trail but all he finds is…the stuffed bear.
+The Nighttime Security Guard, entering, is certain that this time she has found the perpetrator of the mess and follows the toilet paper trail but all she finds is…the stuffed bear.

 At Lisa’s house, Lisa is trying to take out all the trash but is having a hard time carrying everything.
 She tries to put everything down on the table but accidentally dumps her mother’s favorite flowers into the trash can instead of the trash.
 She tries to save the flowers by digging them out of the trash but they look sad.
 She vows to do an extra good job taking the trash out and tries to step into the can to fit more but ends up breaking the bottom of the can, spewing the trash everywhere on the clean floor.
 Lisa tries to glue the trashcan back together but makes a mess with the glue.
 Soon, the trash is stuck all over her.
 Her mother enters and is angry when she sees the mess.
 Her mother tells Lisa that she lost her chance at earning Corduroy and sends her to bed.

-Back at the store, we see the chase between Corduroy, the Night Watchman, and the dreaded vacuum cleaner as they travel through every department.
-The Night Watchman becomes increasingly messier, while the vacuum cleaner becomes increasingly larger as it sucks up more dirt from the chaos!
-The Night Watchman collapses and finds the stuffed bear riding the vacuum.
+Back at the store, we see the chase between Corduroy, the Nighttime Security Guard, and the dreaded vacuum cleaner as they travel through every department.
+The Nighttime Security Guard becomes increasingly messier, while the vacuum cleaner becomes increasingly larger as it sucks up more dirt from the chaos!
+The Nighttime Security Guard collapses and finds the stuffed bear riding the vacuum.

 That night, Lisa is getting ready for bed and saying her prayers.
 She asks for help making friends at school.
 Her mother is moved when she hears Lisa add the teddy bear to her list of loved ones to bless.
 Lisa begins to cry.

-Having decided that there must be some link between the stuffed bear and the criminal he’s pursuing, the Night Watchman takes Corduroy down to the store’s shipping department.
-His plan: nail the bear into a box so that he can’t be retrieved, then watch for the mysterious criminal to come in search of him.
-But, when the Night Watchman exits to get a hammer and nail, Corduroy climbs out and begins searching through the many boxes around him for his button, causing the Night Watchman to nail up the wrong box.
-The two chase around the different boxes in a “whack-a-mole” style before the Night Watchman falls on a box of nails.
-He tells the intruder to come out of the box but when Corduroy opens the box, it hits the Night Watchman in the head causing him to fall into a trash can.
-Corduroy runs away and is chased by the Night Watchman who is still stuck in the Box.
+Having decided that there must be some link between the stuffed bear and the criminal she’s pursuing, the Nighttime Security Guard takes Corduroy down to the store’s shipping department.
+Her plan: nail the bear into a box so that he can’t be retrieved, then watch for the mysterious criminal to come in search of him.
+But, when the Nighttime Security Guard exits to get a hammer and nail, Corduroy climbs out and begins searching through the many boxes around him for his button, causing the Nighttime Security Guard to nail up the wrong box.
+The two chase around the different boxes in a “whack-a-mole” style before the Nighttime Security Guard falls on a box of nails.
+She tells the intruder to come out of the box but when Corduroy opens the box, it hits the Nighttime Security Guard in the head causing her to fall into a trash can.
+Corduroy runs away and is chased by the Nighttime Security Guard who is still stuck in the box.

 Early the next morning, Lisa’s mother surprises her daughter by suggesting that they return to the department store and buy the teddy bear.
 She has realized just how much the bear means to Lisa and offers her an advance on her allowance so that she can have him.
 Lisa and her mother prepare to head back to the store as soon as it opens.

-As night turns to day, the Night Watchman and Corduroy, having continued their perspective searches through the store, are exhausted and the Night Watchman has clearly had a rough night.
-His clothing is ripped to shreds and his voice recorder is waterlogged.
+As night turns to day, the Nighttime Security Guard and Corduroy, having continued their perspective searches through the store, are exhausted and the Nighttime Security Guard has clearly had a rough night.
+Her clothing is ripped to shreds and her voice recorder is waterlogged.
 Corduroy flips the switch for the lights, bathing them both in darkness.
-The Night Watchman uses his flashlight to survey the space until the batteries die.
-Everyone is now in the dark and we hear the Night Watchman crashing into everything.
-He turns the lights back on just in time to see the vacuum drive through larger than ever.
-The giant vacuum tries to suck up Corduroy but the little bear fights him off.
-The vacuum cleaner explodes all over the Night Watchman.
-In the rubble, the Night Watchman finds the stuffed bear just as the department store opens.
+The Nighttime Security Guard uses her flashlight to survey the space until the batteries die.
+Everyone is now in the dark and we hear the Nighttime Security Guard crashing into everything.
+She turns the lights back on just in time to see the vacuum drive through larger than ever.
+The giant vacuum tries to suck up Corduroy but the little bear fights it off.
+The vacuum cleaner explodes all over the Nighttime Security Guard.
+In the rubble, the Nighttime Security Guard finds the stuffed bear just as the department store opens.

-In a fit of frustration, the Night Watchman picks up Corduroy and returns him to the shelf.
-As he does, he steps on the mattress button Corduroy has been in pursuit of all night.
+In a fit of frustration, the Nighttime Security Guard picks up Corduroy and returns him to the shelf.
+As she does, she steps on the mattress button Corduroy has been in pursuit of all night.
 The button is destroyed.
 Devastated, Corduroy is now convinced that he will never have a button and no one will ever want him.
 He decides to throw himself into the trash can.

 Just then, Lisa runs into the store.
-She doesn’t see Corduroy on the shelf so she asks the Night Watchman for help locating him.
-She shows him a picture she drew of Corduroy but the Night Watchman rips up her drawing and runs away.
+She doesn’t see Corduroy on the shelf so she asks the Nighttime Security Guard for help locating him.
+She shows him a picture she drew of Corduroy but the Nighttime Security Guard rips up her drawing and runs away.
 She picks up the pieces of her drawing and takes them to the trash can.
 Suddenly, she sees the strap of Corduroy’s overalls peeking out of the can!
 She rescues him and takes him home with her.

 In her room, Lisa sews a new button on her new friend—not because she didn’t love him just the way he was, but because a new button will make him much more comfortable in his new home.
 Lisa’s mother suggests that she could invite a new friend over to the apartment to introduce them to Corduroy.
 Lisa loves this idea.